jduchateau/GRAPE/Readme.md

   Generates RML structures from a RDF Graph, that means you need to (re-)load the RDF Graph before, then can use _Promote to RML constructs_ context action on Turtle document.

-## From source

-You will need:
-- MPS 2024.1.1
-- Gradle 8.1.1
-- Java

-To start:
-1. ensure the right version of gradle either with `gradle wrapper` and then using `./gradlew` or install the right version.
-2. run `gradle setup`, it should download the libraries
-3. open (or restart) mps, so that java_stubs in Turtle.runtime are correctly loaded
-4. then rebuild `Turtle` and `RML`.

 ## Academic